 Everyone in Denver should have the ability to recycle and compost, yet currently the city doesn’t require apartment complexes with eight or more units to provide either service to residents.
 To cut costs, many apartment property managers choose to only provide trash service, leaving many residents feeling disempowered or forced to drive their recyclables to a drop-off facility or seek out a private composting service.

 ZERO WASTE FOR BUSINESSES

 Denver businesses generate around 55 percent of the city’s municipal waste, yet aren’t required to recycle or compost.
-Waste No More would require all businesses — including apartment buildings, condos, restaurants, hospitals, hotels and sporting arenas, to provide compost and recycling pickup services.
+Waste No More would require all businesses — including apartment buildings, condos, restaurants, hospitals, hotels and sporting arenas, to provide recycling pickup services.
 Food-waste producing businesses would also have to subscribe to commercial compost service.
 The policy would also mandate that all construction and demolition waste must be properly disposed of and it would require recycling and composting at all city-permitted events, such as City Park Jazz or Pride Fest.